-The availability of large-scale training sets has recently fueled intensive development of foundation generative models in several domains, most of them based on FM models and variants, e.g., Stable Diffusion V3 (and newer)~\citep{esser2024scalingrectifiedflowtransformers} and FLUX.1~\citep{labs2025flux1kontextflowmatching} for images, OpenAI Sora~\citep{OpenAISora2024} and Google Veo~\citep{Veo_DeepMind_2025} for videos, and Nvidia Cosmos world model~\citep{Agarwal2025Cosmos}.
+The availability of large-scale training sets has recently fueled the intensive development of foundation generative models in several domains, most of them based on FM models and variants, e.g., Stable Diffusion V3 (and newer)~\citep{esser2024scalingrectifiedflowtransformers} and FLUX.1~\citep{labs2025flux1kontextflowmatching} for images, OpenAI Sora~\citep{OpenAISora2024} and Google Veo~\citep{Veo_DeepMind_2025} for videos, and Nvidia Cosmos world model~\citep{Agarwal2025Cosmos}.
 By contrast, domain-specific FM models are not always readily available (e.g., due to the lack of training data for scientific applications).
-So, recent IP methods based on pretrained FM priors have started to explore foundation priors.
+Recent IP methods based on pretrained FM priors have begun to explore foundational priors.

-Although recent foundation FM models are powerful enough to generate diverse objects, when used as object priors for IPs, they only constrain the object to be physically meaningful (e.g., the object being a natural image)---\textbf{foundation models are powerful as they are not specific}.
-In comparison, domain-specific priors provide much more semantic and structural information about the object (e.g., the object being a facial or brain MRI image).
-So, \textbf{foundation priors alone are considerably weaker than domain-specific priors for IPs}.
+Although recent foundation FM models are powerful enough to generate diverse objects, when used as object priors for IPs, they only constrain the object to be physically meaningful (e.g., the object being a natural image)---\textbf{foundation models are powerful as generative models, but not specific as generative priors to impose informative constraints}.
+In comparison, domain-specific priors provide much more semantic and structural information about the object (e.g., that it is a facial or brain MRI image).
+Thus, \textbf{foundation priors alone are considerably weaker than domain-specific priors for IPs}.
 In fact, untrained priors, such as vanilla deep image prior (DIP) and implicit neural representation, may be powerful enough to promote physically meaningful solutions for IPs~\citep{alkhouri2025understanding,wang2023early,li_deep_2023,zhuang_blind_2023,zhuang_practical_2023,sitzmann2020siren}.